-- Gather Important Documents – Do you keep important papers such as birth certificates, car titles, insurance policies, marriage certificates, military discharge papers, divorce papers, passports, wills and trusts in a bank safe deposit box?
+- Gather Important Documents – Do you keep important papers such as birth certificates, car titles, insurance policies, marriage certificates, military discharge papers, divorce papers, passports, wills, and trusts in a bank safe deposit box?
 You may think it’s safe but, once again if there is no power, you won’t be able to get in.
-Or worse, what if the bank is devastated in the storm and your papers are lost?
+Or worse, what if the bank is devastated by the storm and your papers are lost?
 It’s best to have them with you.
-Put them in plastic zipper bags or a fireproof/ waterproof portable bag.
+Put them in plastic zipper bags or a fireproof box/ waterproof portable bag.

-- Gather Items That Are Irreplaceable – Dining sets, clothes and most material items can be replaced.
-Some things that are important that can not be replaced are photographs, genealogy work, family recipes boxes, a one of a kind stuffed animal given to your child by a grandparent, valuables such as jewelry and laptop computers.
+- Gather Items That Are Irreplaceable – Dining sets, clothes, and most material items can be replaced.
+Some things that are important that can not be replaced are photographs, genealogy work, family recipes boxes, a one-of-a-kind stuffed animal given to your child by a grandparent, valuables such as jewelry and laptop computers.
+And while it may seem morbid, creamated remains.
 These items need to take priority when considering what to take when evacuating.
 Back up important information on an external hard drive for your computer and take it with you.
-For those items you can’t take with you, such as televisions, stereo equipment and gaming systems, take photographs.
+For those items, you can’t take with you, such as televisions, stereo equipment, and gaming systems, take photographs.
 Try to get photos of serial numbers and take the flash drive, camera or phone with you.

 - Pack Some Food for the Trip – That’s right you need to pack food.
 Nonperishable, of course.
 As we drove to Pensacola I was noticing that restaurants along the way were closed.
 I phoned my husband in our other car to suggest we stop to grab lunch.
 We pulled into Publix and I ran inside to get subs and drinks.
 Good thing we did because they were closing at noon.
 We walked in at 11:45.
 You can’t count on businesses being open.
 So here are a few ideas for some quick snacks to make, some you may even have all the ingredients in your pantry.